 The Company's Board of Directors is responsible for the matters stated in section 134(5) of the

-Companies Act, 2013 ("the Act") with respect to the preparation of these Ind AS financial statements
+Companies Act, 2013 ("the Act") with respect to the preparation of these Ind AS Financial Statements

-that give a true and fair view of the financial position, financial performance including other
+that give a true and fair view of the financial position, financial performance, change in equity and

-comprehensive income, change in equity and cash flows of the Company in accordance with the
+Cash flows of the Company in accordance with the Indian Accounting Standards (Ind AS) and

-under section 133 of the Act read with the Companies (Indian Accounting Standards) Rules,2015, as
+accepted in India, specified under section 133 of the Act read with the

-accordance with the provisions of the Act for safeguarding of the assets of the Company and for
+safeguarding of the assets of the Company and for preventing and detecting frauds and other

-preventing and detecting frauds and other irregularities; selection and application of appropriate
+irregularities; selection and application of appropriate implementation and maintenance of

-implementation and maintenance of accounting policies; making judgments and estimates that are
+accounting policies; making judgments and estimates that are reasonable and prudent; and design,

-reasonable and prudent; and design, implementation and maintenance of adequate internal
+implementation and maintenance of adequate internal financial controls that were operating

-financial controls that were operating effectively for ensuring the accuracy and completeness of the
+effectively for ensuring the accuracy and completeness of the accounting records, relevant to the

-accounting records, relevant to the preparation and presentation of the Ind AS financial statement
+preparation and presentation of the Ind AS financial statement that give a true and fair view and are

-that give a true and fair view and are free from material misstatement, whether due to fraud or
+free from material misstatement, whether due to fraud or error.

-concern and using the going concern basis of accounting unless management either intends to
+using the going concern basis of accounting unless management either intends to liquidate the

-liquidate the Company or to cease operations, or has no realistic alternative but to do so.
+Company or to cease operations, or has no realistic alternative but to do so.

-The Board of Directors are also responsible for overseeing the company's financial reporting process.
+Those charged with governance are also responsible for overseeing the company's financial reporting

 Auditor's Responsibility for the Audit of Ind AS Financial Statement